Selected Correspondence Peter

 Yet these self-less pure consciousness experiences have been corrupted into self-aggrandizing narcissistic experiences of feeling ‘I am child of a God’ or even ‘I am God’.
 This corruption is fuelled by the spiritual belief in a life after physical death that is in turn driven by the instinctual fear of death – a potent mixture that can only lead to delusionary states of consciousness.

-This is why an actualist needs a pure intent, an intent to question everything that stands in the way of becoming actually free of the human condition, especially all of spiritual beliefs.
-A pure intent means one aims for purity and perfection – for a genuine peace on earth in this lifetime – and that one will never settle for second-best.
+This is why an actualist needs sincere intent, and an intention to question everything that stands in the way of becoming actually free of the human condition, especially all of spiritual beliefs.
+A sincere intent means one aims for purity and perfection – for a genuine peace on earth in this lifetime – and that one will never settle for second-best.

 This is why sincerity is both the starting point of actualism, the driving force on the path and the end of the process of actualism.